In this article

 Always make sure you pay at least the minimum amount each month, or you may be charged a late payment fee and interest.
 Setting up a direct debit is a great way to stay on top of this, because the money is transferred automatically.

 Ultimately, the way you handle your credit card will have an impact on yourand which will, in turn, affect what credit cards you can apply for in the future.
-You can check your eligibility for certain credit cards before you apply in the section of your ClearScore account.
+You can check your eligibility for certain credit cards before you apply in the 'Offers' section of your ClearScore account.

 Staying on top of your debt and repaying it on time will keep your score healthy.
 This, in turn, means you’ll gain access to more credit, at more advantageous terms, in the future.